French ship Dixmude (L9015): Service history

 In February 2023, Dixmude was tasked to initiate an around the world deployment accompanied by the frigate La Fayette.
 The deployment was to involve a series of exercises and port calls en route, including at several French overseas territories.
 For the deployment, Dixmude embarked one of the new EDA-S landing craft, along with one EDA-R and one CTM landing craft.
+The two vessels returned to Toulon in July.

+In November 2023, Dixmude deployed to Arish, Sinai, Egypt; to serve as a floating hospital for Gazan relief in the Gaza war between Hamas and Israel in the Gaza Strip.
+Its helicopter pad also allows for aeromedievac.
+The ship's 40 sick bay beds represents some 10% of available hospital beds in northern Sinai at the border with Gaza, in late 2023.
+By late January 2024, about 1000 patients had been treated aboard the warship turned field hospital-hospital ship.

+In October 2024, Dixmude was deployed to the Lebanon coast in preparation to evacuate Western citizens from the intense Israeli bombardment and invasion of Lebanon in the Hezbollah-Israel front of the Gaza war.